WordPress/wordpress-playground/packages/docs/site/docs/11-architecture/18-host-your-own-playground.md

 In order of convenience and ease:

 -   Download pre-built package
--   Build from fork using GitHub Action
+-   Fork the repository and build via the GitHub Action job
 -   Build locally

 ### Download pre-built package